-We now present performance profiles comparing the four algorithms on the set of test problems.
+We now present performance profiles comparing the four algorithms on the test problems.
 The comparison focuses on the number of gradient evaluations of $\theta^\nu$ and $G$, the number of Hessian evaluations of $L^\nu$, and the total time required to reach the desired accuracy.
-The detailed numerical results are summarized in Figure~\ref{fig:performance_profiles}, while the complete numerical results are listed in Tables~\ref{alg:table-time-1}--\ref{alg:table-grad-Hessian-2}.
+Detailed numerical results are summarized in Figure~\ref{fig:performance_profiles}, while the complete numerical results are listed in Tables~\ref{alg:table-time-1}--\ref{alg:table-grad-Hessian-1}.
 The main conclusions are as follows: \begin{enumerate} \item The SLCP method successfully solves all test problems, whereas the other algorithms fail on some instances.
 Moreover, the SLCP method achieves the shortest runtime on approximately $85\%$ of the problems.
 All four methods are capable of attaining the target accuracy of $10^{-7}$ on the majority of problems, indicating a relatively high level of accuracy.
-It is worth noting that, although the IPM implementation in \cite{dreves2011solution} did not aim for this level of accuracy, the method itself is capable of achieving such accuracy in principle. \item The SLCP method not only demonstrates high efficiency in terms of computational time, but also exhibits a significant advantage in the number of Hessian and gradient evaluations.
-This performance can be attributed in part to the fact that almost half of the test problems are instances of AGNEP.
-For these instances, the subproblems of the SLCP method coincides exactly with the original problems, and thus the Hessian and gradient only need to be evaluated once at the beginning, with no redundant computations thereafter.
+Note that, although the IPM implementation in \cite{dreves2011solution} did not aim for this level of accuracy, the method itself is capable of achieving such accuracy in principle. \item The SLCP method not only demonstrates high efficiency in terms of computational time, but also exhibits a significant advantage in the number of Hessian and gradient evaluations.
+This performance can be attributed in part to the fact that almost half of the test problems are instances of affine GNEP.
+For these instances, the subproblems of the SLCP method coincide exactly with the original problems, and thus the Hessian and gradient only need to be evaluated once at the beginning, with no redundant computations thereafter.
 This highlights the SLCP method's ability to exploit the problem structure.
 Another contributing factor is related to the inherent nature of the SQP method.